The Stylic Monoid: Schensted insertions

 \section{Schensted insertions}

 Let $A$ be a totally ordered finite {\it alphabet} (whose elements are called {\it letters}) and denote by $A^*$ the set of {\it words} on $A$, which is the {\it free monoid} freely generated by $A$.

-In this article, we call {\it tableau} what is called usually a {\it semi-standard Young tableau}; that is, a finite lower order ideal of the poset $\N^2$, naturally order, together with an increasing mapping into $A$, such that the restriction of this mapping to each subset with given $y$-coordinate is injective.
+In this article, we call a {\it tableau} what is called usually a {\it semi-standard Young tableau}; that is, a finite lower order ideal (that is, a finite subset $E\subset \N^2$ such that $x\leq y$ and $y\in E$ implies $x\in E$) of the poset $\N^2$, ordered naturally, together with an increasing mapping into $A$, such that the restriction of this mapping to each subset with given $x$-coordinate is injective.
 A tableau is usually represented as in Figure \ref{tab}.
 The conditions may be expressed by saying that the letters in $A$ are weakly increasing from left to right in each row, and strictly increasing from the bottom to top in each column.

 We call {\it support} of a word $w$, and denote it by $\Supp(w)$, the set of letters appearing in $w$.
 Similarly for the support of a tableau, denoted likewise.